Greg Emmel and Carolyn T. Miller, Executive Directors

 to Fund Youth Academic Navigator (YAN) / Reengagement Specialist Program

-Every year, each YAN serves as a case manager for about 50 high school youth voluntarily participating in the D2 Center program.
+As Omaha’s only reengagement center, the D2 Center’s primary goals are to get students back into school, keep them in school, and support them to finish their high school diploma.
+Each YAN serves as a case manager for about 50 high school youth voluntarily participating in the D2 Center program.
 These high-risk youth may not graduate on time, are attending an alternative school, or have dropped out.
-After completing intake/assessment, students are assigned a YAN.
-YANs check in with their students frequently and communicate with other adults who care about the student’s progress.
+After completing intake/assessment, students are assigned a YAN, who check in with their students frequently and communicate with other adults who care about the student’s progress.
 The D2 Center has a contract with Omaha Public Schools (OPS) to do outreach to students who withdraw from school but are eligible to enroll, and YANs attempt to reengage these dropouts to reenroll in school.

-With the help of this grant, the D2 Center will serve more students.
-During the 2019-20 school year, the D2 Center served 339 youth through the YAN program and attempted to reengage nearly 210 students who had left school.
-Sixty-three students in the YAN program earned their high school diploma and many others are still enrolled.
-Twelve dropouts reengaged and graduated, and many others are also still enrolled.
+To meet this challenge, the D2 Center ramped up outreach efforts to disengaged students.
+During the 2020-21 school year, the D2 Center served 302 youth through the YAN program and attempted to reengage nearly 347 students who had left school.
+Forty-nine students in the YAN program earned their high school diploma and many others are still enrolled.
+Thirty dropouts reengaged and graduated, and many others are also still enrolled.
+In anticipation of the challenges ahead, the D2 Center is hiring additional staff to meet the need and has developed a recruitment strategy for the YAN Program.
 The D2 Center YAN / Reengagement Specialist Program aligns with United Way of the Midlands efforts to increase levels of education, attainment of marketable skills, and services to opportunity youth in the Omaha Metro – defined as youth ages 16-24 who are not working and not in school.

-“United Way of the Midlands’s support for the D2 Center’s YAN and Reengagement programs is much appreciated.
-Earning a high school diploma is a crucial life step not only for the individual but also for the community as a whole.
-We want to thank everyone who donated to the United Way, assisting us in our efforts,” said Greg Emmel, Executive Director of the D2 Center.
+“United Way of the Midlands’s support for the D2 Center is much appreciated.
+The dollars support our Youth Academic Navigator Program and Reengagement Project.
+The past year brought increasing challenges to youth who are off track in high school or who have dropped out and need encouragement and assistance to get reenrolled.
+Earning a high school diploma is a crucial life step not only for the individual but also for our community.
+We want to thank everyone who donated to the United Way!”
+Greg Emmel, Executive Director of Programs at the D2 Center

 About United Way of the Midlands: